Digital-Media/fhooe-webdev/fhooe-webdev-base/README.md

 #### Packaging the Vagrant box

-The currently running (and now cleaned) machine is now packaged into a Vagrant box file so it can be uploaded to Vagrant Cloud and made available for distribution.
+The currently running (and now cleaned) machine is promptly packaged into a Vagrant box file so it can be uploaded to Vagrant Cloud and made available for distribution.

 ```
 vagrant package --output fhooe-webdev-vX.Y.Z.box
 ```

 Replace `X.Y.Z` with the version number you're planning to release.
-Frankly, the filename doesn't matter for Vagrant Cloud since will be renamed anyway but this lowers the risk of uploading the wrong box version.
+Frankly, the filename doesn't matter for Vagrant Cloud since will be renamed anyway, but this lowers the risk of uploading the wrong box version.

 ### Uploading to Vagrant Cloud